EnglishSpanish

 Heel Spurs and High Heels: Balancing Fashion and Comfort in NYC’s Nightlife

 Many patients believe that the problem is inevitable.
 Some people assume you’ll suffer from heel spurs and other painful conditions if you wear high heels, and you have to decide whether to pay the price.
-But we’ve got some good news – it is possible to balance fashion and comfort.
+However, we have some good news – it is possible to strike a balance between fashion and comfort.
 This article will explore ways to enjoy fashionable footwear while participating in NYC nightlife – without sacrificing foot health.

 What Problems Can High Heels Cause?